longhorn/website/content/docs/0.8.0/users-guide/create-volumes.md

       storage: 2Gi
 ```

-2. Use it in the a Pod as a persistent volume:
+2. Use it in the Pod as a persistent volume:
 ```
 apiVersion: v1
 kind: Pod